dawidkotarba/interview_questions/java.md

 - There is set of users.
 Each user contains set of languages he speaks.
 How to get all languages spoken by all users? (stream with flatmap and distincts)
 - Fields in lambdas are effective final.
 How we can bypass that to i.e. increment a value inside (use objects like i.e. AtomicInteger to increment)
 - What is a classloader?
 What is a hierarchy of classloaders?
+- How to create an annotation?
+- Is it possible to have a final constructor and why?
+- Do we need to override hashcode if we override equals?
+- What is a ThreadLocal?
+Where can it be helpful?
+- What is a difference between Inner and nested class?
+- When we need a private constructor?
+- How can we make a XOR in Java?
+- How can we create a copy constructor?
+- What is a Dynamic Binding?
+- Explain when default methods in interfaces can be handy.

 ## Generics
 - What is "type erasure"?
 Why it was introduced?
 What version of Java introduced generics?